Special-K-s-Flightsim-Bots/DCSServerBot/COALITIONS.md

 # Coalitions
 If you want to support Blue and Red coalitions in your Discord and your DCS servers, you're good to go!
-As there are major changes to how the bot behaves with COALITIONS enables, I decided to have a separate documentation about it.
+As there are major changes to how the bot behaves with COALITIONS enabled, I decided to have a separate documentation about it.
 It has redundant information in it, which is usually a bad idea, but I thought it might be easier for you guys to have everything in one place.